joaoalexarruda/data_ipp/README.md

 ## How to use

-To download, extract and load a dataset, you can use the following code:
+To download and extract a dataset, you can use the following code:

 ```python
 from pathlib import Path